Research Science Institute (RSI)

 The cost-free program is designed to expand your science, technology, and engineering skills, and build new experiences and connections with cutting-edge researchers, and famed Nobel Laureates.

 What is the Research Science Institute (RSI)?

-Learn from Noble Prize-winning chemists, geneticists, biologists, physicists, and industry leaders in STEM research, who previously attended the RSI program when they were high school students.
+Learn from Nobel Prize-winning chemists, geneticists, biologists, physicists, and industry leaders in STEM research, who previously attended the RSI program when they were high school students.

-The final weeks of the program students are given eight minutes to present their written and oral projects in front of a panel distinguished noble laurates and MIT staff.
+The final weeks of the program students are given eight minutes to present their written and oral projects in front of a panel distinguished Nobel Laureates and MIT staff.
 Five individual research projects for both oral and written presentations will be selected for their excellency, and winners receive a $1,000 scholarship towards their college tuition.

 Last year the top 5 written winners covered a range of topics such as using single-cell RNA sequencing data to study plastid differentiation dynamics with nucleus-encoded gene expression, quantum integer-valued polynomials, cooperative relaxation in supercooled liquids, designing a general-purpose differential equation solver for parameter extraction, and the orbital decay of the x-ray binary.

 The top 5 oral presentation winners ranged from topics such as transfer learning for automating science journalism, Artin’s Conjecture on primitive roots, The role of UV light in prebiotic chemistry, Fq rational points of hypersurfaces in weighted projective spaces over finite fields, and determining the size of the useful field of view (UFOV) based on target object attributes.